Article Updated June 1, 2023

 - To check that the Overprint attributes and spotwhite are correct, go to the View menu and select Overprint Preview.
 You should be able to see your artwork through the spotwhite layer.
 Check to make sure everything is lining up well.

-Note: The instructions above are specifically for files built in Adobe Illustrator.
+- You can also reference these instructions for cartons.
+Use the instructions above for files built in Adobe Illustrator.
 If you’re using Photoshop, check out our step-by-step video for spotwhite creation using that particular program.

-If you are not sure how to set up your file or if you have questions about what you might need, please reach out to us.
-Any one of our customer experience team members would be happy to answer your questions and give you some suggestions.
+- If you are not sure how to set up your file or if you have questions about what you might need, please reach out to us.
+Any one of our Customer Care Team members would be happy to answer your questions and give you some suggestions.
 As always, happy printing!